History of the term Wallon: Birth of Wallon

-According to Albert Henry, this initial usage, alongside the term Tiesons, reflects a Burgundian perspective.
-It coincides with the last known appearances of earlier equivalents, such as wal(l)ec, found in the Great Privilege of Mary of Burgundy.
+According to Henry it is significant that this first mention of Vallons comes from a Burgundian author, especially alongside Tiesons.
+This appearance coincides with the last appearances of equivalent terms, such as Wal(l)ec ("of Romance language") in the Great Privilege of Mary of Burgundy.

-The first attested use of Wallon with an initial W—meaning an inhabitant of the Romance-speaking region of the Low Countries—is found in the writings of Jean Froissart, a chronicler from the Mons-Valenciennes area.
-Froissart, active in the Burgundian court, used the term within a Picard linguistic context.
-The form Wallon appears to be a semi-learned construction that replaced earlier variants of the same Germanic origin, such as walec and walesch.
-It may have been modeled on Tieson, another ethnonym from the region.
+The first known use of Wallon with an initial W, meaning "inhabitant of the Romance-speaking region of the Low Countries", is found in the writings of Jean Froissart, a chronicler from the Mons-Valenciennes area, who served in the armies of Philip the Good and Charles the Bold, in the Picard region under Burgundian influence.